A close up of groom and bride holding hands with champagne on their wedding day

 1. ALLOCATE YOUR WEDDING SPEECHES AND READINGS

-At this point in your wedding planning timeline, you should have decide who will be making a wedding speech and doing a reading.
-Whether it's the bride, groom, or other special speakers from your friends and family, make sure everyone is well-informed about their roles and has ample time to craft a memorable speech, or practise their chosen reading.
-If you’re having a religious wedding, Bible verses are often an obvious choice for wedding readings, but there are plenty of nonreligious and modern wedding reading options, too.
-You can also add a personal touch or ask our designated readers to pick their own.
+At this point in your wedding planning timeline, you should have decided who will be making a wedding speech and doing a reading.
+Whether it's the bride, groom, or other special speakers from your friends and family, make sure everyone is well-informed about their roles and has ample time to craft some memorable words, or practise their chosen verses.
+If you’re having a religious wedding, Bible excerpts are often an obvious choice, but there are plenty of nonreligious and modern wedding readings, too.
+You can also add a personal touch by writing something unique, or ask your designated readers to pick their own.
 Just ensure they have plenty of time and guidance to create something that aligns with your vision.

 2. AGREE AND PRINT THE ORDER OF SERVICE